danswart/ryb-book/_book/175-business-arithmetic.md

 There are situations in business when higher mathematics can help solve complex problems such as distribution chains, fulfillment networks, and product mix challenges.
 But, those are problems that arise AFTER you get the fundamental arithmetic right.
 Remember that these types of problems were being 'solved' long before computer algorithms and data mining were supposed to save our companies.

-There is a wonderful and powerful insight that comes when you look at your business as arithmetic.
-You learn that a SYSTEM of components is NOT about addition, but multiplication.
+There is a wonderful and powerful insight that comes when you look at your business arithmetic...<br>

+A SYSTEM of components is NOT about addition...it's about MULTIPLICATION.

+And, ALL companies are systems.

 In a system the components are always interdependent, each component affects all others.
 The effects in a system are multiplicative, not additive.
 You can't simply add the performance of the sales team, to the marketing team, to the purchasing team, to the HR team, to the production team, to the advertising team, etc.

 Even in the smallest company the work is a chain reaction - each step depending on the work of the previous step.

 ::: {.rmdtip}
-Here's an example from a tiny 5-employee design firm:
+Here's an example from a tiny 5-employee design firm of how multiplication affects the outcome:

 Each member of the team, from the receptionist to the managing partner, answered this simple question:  "Estimate how often (as a percentage) you get everything you need to do your part of the work right the first time?"

-Their replies:  90%, 75%, 85%, 95% and 45%
+They replied:  90%, 75%, 85%, 95% and 45%

-The probability that the work will get done right the first time is...less than 25% of the time!
+The probability that the work will get done right the first time is...&nbsp;&nbsp; less than 25% of the time!

 (90% x 75% x 85% x 95% x 45% = 24.5%)

 That is a huge amount of starting, restarting and backtracking to get the jobs through.
 It creates a lot of expensive waste.
 When they realized this they addressed it.
-When they addressed it they boomed financially.
+When they addressed it they improved both financially and culturally.

-Consider that in a 5-person system (multiplicative) even when employees get all they need 99% of the time the probability of getting it all right the first time drops to 95%.
-In a chain of 20 people a 99% rate drops to 82%!
+Consider that in a 5-step system (multiplicative), even when employees get all they need 99% of the time, the probability of getting it done right the first time drops to 95%.
+In a chain of 20 steps a 99% rate drops to 82%!

+Each individual step has a very high performance rate, yet the performance of the whole is degrading as steps are added.
 :::
 <br>

-Here's a graph that illustrates this point:
+This graph illustrates how adding steps to a process (multiplication) can degrade performance:
 <br>

 <img src="175-business-arithmetic_files/figure-html/unnamed-chunk-1-1.png" width="672" />